DO4TECH/01-Learn-Rust/README.md

 RUN rustup component add rls --toolchain stable-x86_64-unknown-linux-gnu
 ```

-After reading a [post](https://dev.to/thiagomg/developing-in-rust-using-visual-studio-code-4kkl) by Thiago Massari Guedes I decided to trust him and to install [rust](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust), [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer) and [vscode-lldb](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) extensions even if *rust-analyzer* is in alpha version and that the documentation of rust-analyzer says that it may cause conflicts with the [official Rust plugin](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust).
+After reading a [post](https://dev.to/thiagomg/developing-in-rust-using-visual-studio-code-4kkl) by Thiago Massari Guedes I decided to trust him and to add [rust](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust), [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer) and [vscode-lldb](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) extensions even if *rust-analyzer* is in alpha version and that the documentation of *rust-analyzer* says that it may cause conflicts with the [official Rust plugin](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust).
 We will see in use if Thiago's recommendations were good, I will make a feedback in the next posts as I progress in the discovery of Rust.

 Rust extension is straightforward to install using *code-server* command line tool, *rust-analyzer* and *vscode-lldb* were more problematic.